msvens/mellowtech-core/src/site/markdown/byteStorables.md

 performance quite a bit if you constantly have to create objects when doing comparisons.

-_ByteComparable_ allows do do object comparison on a byte level.
-All in-built ByteStorables (apart from CBMixedList) are also ByteComparables.
+_BComparable_ allows do do object comparison on a byte level.
+All in-built BStorables (except from CBMixedList) are also BComparables.

 ```
 public static void compareStrings(){
-  ByteBuffer str1 = new CBString("a string").toBytes();
+  ByteBuffer str1 = new CBString("a string").to();
-	ByteBuffer str2 = new CBString("a string").toBytes();
+	ByteBuffer str2 = new CBString("a string").to();
 	System.out.println(new CBString().byteCompare(0, str1, 0, str2));
 }
 ```

 In the above example we compare two string on a byte level that are stored in 2 different ByteBuffers.

-A slightly more involved use case of how to use the ByteComparable pattern would be two compare objects that are stored in the same ByteBuffer.
+A slightly more involved use case of how to use the BComparable pattern would be two compare objects that are stored in the same ByteBuffer.
 An example of this could look something like this

 ```